oceanSsagar/odin-recipes/README.md

 # odin-recipes
-Learning from the odin project.
+Learning from the odin project

+Making a simple bare html site to publish recipes.